Skip to main content

 What the Research Says

-Berberine has strong clinical evidence for metabolic benefits.
-Yin et al. (2008) published a landmark trial showing berberine lowered fasting blood glucose and HbA1c comparably to metformin in type 2 diabetes patients.
-A 2019 systematic review by Liang et al. confirmed these findings across multiple trials.
-Zhang et al. (2008) demonstrated combined benefits for both blood sugar and dyslipidemia.
-The AMPK activation mechanism is well-characterized in pharmacological studies, providing a clear biological basis for its metabolic effects.
+Berberine is a natural plant alkaloid with demonstrated benefits for metabolic health.
+Yin et al. (2008) conducted a landmark trial showing that berberine lowers fasting blood glucose and HbA1c levels comparably to metformin in patients with type 2 diabetes mellitus.
+This finding was corroborated by Liang et al. (2019), who performed a systematic review and meta-analysis confirming berberine's efficacy in managing blood glucose levels.
+Additionally, Zhang et al. (2008) demonstrated that berberine provides combined benefits for both blood sugar control and dyslipidemia.

 Benefits of Berberine